Shrinivas-Shanbhag/Distributed-Social-Networking-Application/frontend/social-networking-app/README.md

 - Interact with a live timeline via WebSockets
 - Chat with other users

-It communicates with the backend services (Auth, Chat, DB) to provide a seamless and interactive experience.
+It communicates with the backend services (Auth, Chat) to provide a seamless and interactive experience.

 ---